 This may involve the following: audiometry, spirometry, blood & urine tests, Blood Pressure, vision check, body mass index (BMI), musculoskeletal assessment, personal health history, occupational and ACC history, drug testing.

 Ear suction and wax removal

-We have a dedicated professional earwax removal service.
+We work with a dedicated professional earwax removal service.

-Using dry and effective micro-suction technology under direct observation, wax is gently and safely removed by a qualified nurse.
+Using dry and effective suction technology under direct observation, wax is gently and safely removed by a qualified nurse.

 We provide dedicated health and medical assessments for Oil and Gas workers for Shell Taranaki.
 This includes medical surveillance, fitness to work clearance, and drug and alcohol testing.